-D&C 9 promises Oliver there would be "other records" for which he would have power to assist to translate.
+In D&C 9, the Lord promised Oliver there would be "other records" for which he would have power to assist to translate.
 D&C 10 explains what these "other records" are; i.e., the plates of Nephi.
-But Joseph didn't have the plates of Nephi when he was in Harmony.
+But Joseph did not have the plates of Nephi when he was in Harmony.

 Before he left Harmony, Joseph gave the plates to a divine messenger who returned them to the repository in the Hill Cumorah.
 From there, the messenger got the plates of Nephi and took them to Fayette so Joseph could translate 1 Nephi through Words of Mormon.